Q. When I buy a hail insurance policy, how much will I get if it hails on that field?

 a) Actual plant counts will be taken from representative parts of the field.
 On larger fields, more counts are required to ensure accuracy.

 b) In assessing the loss, the adjuster will consider various factors depending on the type of crop and stage of growth of the crop.
+Crops damaged by hail may be subject to a loss factor that is to be applied in accordance with the National Crop Insurance Services (NCIS) loss adjustment procedures.
 The adjuster repeats the adjustment process throughout various parts of the field.
-When the required number of counts has been taken, all the counts are added together and averaged to arrive at a final percentage of loss.
+When the required number of counts has been taken, counts are added together and averaged to arrive at a final percentage of loss.

 c) With early storms the farmer and the adjuster may agree to defer the adjustment until a more accurate assessment of the loss can be later determined.